filippo-ferrari/website/content/post/oneplus-6t-postmarketos/index.md

 ### RSS Feed
 #### Newsboat
 Famous RSS/Atom feed reader for the terminal written in C++.
 Somewhat functional after a couple of easy modifications i have found improved my experience.
-Link will follow.
+Instructions will follow.

 ### Matrix client
 #### FluffyChat